TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

 Hello hackers!
-Today we’ll tackle the Ransom Machine, a medium-difficulty challenge.
+Today we’ll tackle the Ransom Machine, a Medium difficulty challenge.
 We’ll start by exploiting a login panel on the web server with a type juggling attack, taking advantage of improper data type handling.
 This will give us access to a compressed file containing an encrypted id_rsa key, which we’ll crack using a unique tool.
 Once decrypted, we’ll use the id_rsa key to log into the victim machine.
 Finally, we’ll find the root password by navigating through the machine’s directories.

 <br />